CAT 2017 NEWS

 |Moderate||Very Low||Moderate||Moderate||High||Moderate||Moderate||Very High|

 Ans.
-Go through every topic and work on your strengths.
+For CAT 2017, the aspirants must go through every topic and work on their strengths.

 Ans.
 Overall I will say that my interview was good.
 Mainly questions from current affairs were asked.
 For example: